Charity reveals ‘shocking’ spend of less than 1 per cent on public mental health

-Mind has found that local authorities in England spend an average of less than 1 per cent of their public health budget on mental health.
+Mind has found that local authorities in England spend an average of less than 1% of their public health budget on mental health.
 Local authorities have a remit to promote both good physical and mental health in the communities they serve.
 While local authorities spend millions of pounds on physical health programmes, Mind’s findings show that most areas of the country spend close to nothing on preventing mental health problems.

 The data was obtained by Mind under the Freedom of Information Act and also showed that some areas don’t plan to spend a single penny on preventing mental health problems this year.
 It is conservatively estimated that poor mental health carries an economic and social cost of £105 billion a year in England.